How to Vet Nearshore Engineers: Process, Checks & Examples Skip to main content

 Introduction with context

-What you will know before you meet a candidate
+What you should know before an intro

 Technical depth mapped to your role